-The reviews are aimed at bookstore and library buyers, so reviewers rarely test a recipe.
-The cookbooks Rotella selects are mostly from big names.
+The reviews were aimed at bookstore and library buyers, so reviewers rarely test a recipe.
+The cookbooks Rotella selected are mostly from big names.
 I spoke with him about what makes a good cookbook review and why:

 Q. What is the most important question to ask yourself when approaching a new cookbook for review?

 A. See if it lives up to what it purports to do.